haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-plan.md

 ## Before you start: Consider upgrade

 Migration is a perfect moment to make serious changes and get your site ready for the next level of growth.
-Consider whether your new site needs to be designed with more hardware or a more advanced topology with better caching tiers, etc.
+Consider whether your new site needs to be designed with more hardware or a more advanced topology with better caching tiers, 等.

 ## 步骤1.
 Review extensions on your current site